How to run an online workshop session

-In this blog we are introducing a new range of coaching tools, and this first one has a simple step by step guide to running an online workshop session using our free download wheel of life tool.
+In this blog we are introducing a new range of coaching tools, and this first one has a simple step by step guide on how to run an online workshop session using – The Wheel of Life.

-Please use these free resources to grow your coaching business, by offering an introductory taster session or as part of your initial work with new clients.
-You can quickly adapt them for coaching one to one or with a small group.
+This essential coaching tool can help you grow your coaching business, if you use it to offer an introductory taster workshop session or as part of your initial work with new clients.
+You can quickly adapt it for coaching one to one or with a small group.

-If you are new to online or virtual coaching, please read our recent blog post on distance coaching that will help you understand how to use new technology if this is not something you have tried before.
+This blog looks at running an online or virtual coaching session, so please read our recent blog post on distance coaching as it helps you understand how to use new technology if this is not something you have tried before.

 Setting up your online workshop session